EliZilber/Cloud-Service/README.md

 You can also use IDE's like PyCharm of course!

-# Extra: Backup of Multiple Computers
+# Extra: Sync Another Device
 This part guides you how to connect existing client from another device.
 <li>Go to the cache folder in service.
 Get your id - it is the name of the folder containing your files. </li>
 <li> Run the client script in the new computer by typing the following command in terminal: </li>